-No matter, the trust has a lot to do with the principles, practices and ethos of an organization, but those who trust you must be honored.
+No matter, the trust has a lot to do with the principles, practices, and ethos of an organization, but those who trust you must be honored.
 Isn’t that true?

-So, if you are serious about fundraising app development for your non profit organization, make sure, at least, that a poor user experience doesn’t play the foul game and discourages donors from completing the checkout.
+So, if you are serious about fundraising app development for your nonprofit organization, make sure, at least, that a poor user experience doesn’t play the foul game and discourages donors from completing the checkout.

 #4.
 Social media and email are the prominent engagement platforms for the nonprofit’s audience, including millennials, gen X, and baby boomers (Source: Global NGO Online Technology Report)

 The report claims that 43% of Millennials, 24% of Gen X, and 21% of Baby Boomers come in touch with a nonprofit organization over social media and, it’s an open secret that mobile is the favorite platform for one and all.
-In the wake of this digital content consumption shift, it’s the need of the hour that you get an engaging app with the right UX designed and built for your non profit organization.
+In the wake of this digital content consumption shift, it’s the need of the hour that you get an engaging app with the right UX designed and built for your non-profit organization.

 The stats and discussion prove that the user experience of your Android app is of paramount importance.
-It connects the app with the users and make them trust the causes you stand for, and urges them to volunteer and donate for that.
+It connects the app with the users and make them trust the causes you stand for, and urges them to volunteer and donate to that.

-However, there shouldn’t be a blinkered view to the UX design and nonprofit app development.
+However, there shouldn’t be a blinkered view of the UX design and nonprofit app development.
 It’s a complete journey of the users through the app, and not just a manifestation of the choice of color, font, and text size.
 So, while hiring an Android app developer or company make sure that the person or company has got a thorough experience in creating nonprofit apps.